benwainwright/presentations/markdown/slos-and-slis.md

 # Error budgets
 ## Plenty Left
-- **PLEASE BREAK STUFF!
+- **SPEND IT!
+INNOVATE!
 TAKE RISKS!
 GO CRAZY!**
-- Part of the role of SRE would be to shephard this
+- Part of the role of SRE would be to shepherd this

 # Evaluating SLIs
 - SLIs should be measured against external indicators.
 E.g. twitter, support